esling/esling.github.io/_pages/atiam-ml-2-neural-networks.md

 ### 3.1 - Single neuron

 For the first parts of the tutorial, we will perform the simplest classification model possible in a neural network setting, a single neuron.
-We briefly recall here that; given an input vector $$ \mathbb{x} \in \mathbf{R}^{n} $$, a single neuron computes the function
+We briefly recall here that; given an input vector $$ \mathbf{x} \in \mathbb{R}^{n} $$, a single neuron computes the function

 $$
 \begin{equation}